Rigidity and reconstruction in matroids of highly connected graphs: Graph matroid families

 The matroid families we have seen so far all have positive dimensionality.
 Let us also consider some bounded families.
 The most basic example is the family $\mathcal{U}_k$ of rank-$k$ uniform matroids, defined by letting $\mathcal{U}_k(G)$ be the rank-$k$ uniform matroid on $E(G)$, for every graph $G$.
 More generally, for any graph matroid family $\MM,$ we can take its \emph{rank-$k$ truncation} $\MM_k$, so that a graph $G$ is $\MM_{k}$-independent if and only if $G$ is $\MM$-independent and $|E(G)| \leq k$.

 However, not all bounded graph matroids arise as the truncation of some unbounded graph matroid family.
 Indeed, if $\MM$ is unbounded, then every $\MM$-circuit has minimum degree at least two.
 Since every small $\MM_k$-circuit is also an $\MM$-circuit, this means that small $\MM_k$-circuits must also have minimum degree at least two.
+(Recall that an $\MM_k$-circuit is \emph{small} if it has at most $r(\MM_k)$ edges.)
 This is not true for all bounded graph matroid families, as shown by the next construction.

 Let $k$ be a positive integer, and let $\mathcal{X}$ be a set of (isomorphism classes of) graphs, each with $k$ edges.
 We say that $\mathcal{X}$ is \emph{union-stable} if for any pair of graphs $G,H \in \mathcal{X}$ and any $e \in E(G) \cap E(H)$, either $(G \cup H) - e$ has at least $k+1$ edges, or $(G \cup H) - e \in \mathcal{X}$.
 It is not difficult to show that for such an $\mathcal{X}$, the assignment